-Budgeted cost: £109,000
+Budgeted cost: £160,000

 Activity Evidence that supports this approach Challenge number(s) addressed SEMH support (including D&T / Lego therapy / 1:1 support / mentoring).
 The whole school will begin to embed a therapeutic approach to behaviour and ethos, which interlinks with the current Behaviour and Ethos policy.
-There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF Social and Emotional Learning Behaviour interventions EEF (educationendowmentfoundation.org.uk) All Targeted intervention delivered out of class: Reading Interventions, such as AMR and Inference 1st Class at Writing 1st Class at Number Positive effects have been found in studies where teaching assistants deliver high-quality structured interventions which deliver short sessions, over a finite period, and link learning to classroom teaching.
-EEF Teaching Assistant Interventions 2 and 3 Targeted support for low attending disadvantaged children - phone calls weekly and The use of clear and consistently applied systems to improve and incentivise attendance and address absences are essential to improve the attendance of disadvantaged children.
-5 follow-up support Government guidance re attendance Small group teaching in Y6 & Y2 enables targeted support and increased quality of feedback.
-Positive impact on selfconfidence and resilience of pupils is also achieved.
-According to the EEF reducing class size has a small positive impact of +2 month, on average.
+There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour, and relationships with peers): EEF Social and Emotional Learning Behaviour interventions EEF (educationendowmentfoundation.org.uk) All Targeted intervention delivered out of class: Reading Interventions, such as AMR and Inference 1 st Class at Writing 1 st Class at Number Positive effects have been found in studies where teaching assistants deliver high-quality structured interventions which deliver short sessions, over a finite period, and link learning to classroom teaching.
+EEF Teaching Assistant Interventions 2 and 3 Targeted support for low attending disadvantaged children - phone calls weekly and follow-up support The use of clear and consistently applied systems to improve and incentivise attendance and address absences are essential to improve the attendance of disadvantaged children.
+5 Small group teaching in Y6 & RWI enables targeted support and increased quality of feedback.
+Positive impact on self- confidence and resilience of pupils is According to the EEF reducing class size has a small positive impact of +2 month, on average.
 The gains from smaller class sizes in years 2 and 6 increases flexibility for organising learners and the quality and quantity of feedback the pupils receive.
-EEF Reduced class sizes 2, 3 and 6 Feedback Toolkit Education Endowment Foundation EEF
+2, 3 and 6